Board of directors

 Catherine Hillard

 Cathy is a proud Bundjalung and South Sea Islander woman.
-Cathy's education has come from lived experience and through the Western education system.
+Cathy’s education stems from lived experience and through the Western education system.
 Cathy has a Bachelor of Social Science, a Bachelor of Social Work, and a Master of Arts by thesis.
-Cathy’s research involved a comparative study between the Yolgnu people in Yirrkala, Arnhem Land and the Bundjalung people within the Bundjalung Nation in NSW.
+Her research involved a comparative study between the Yolgnu people in Yirrkala, Arnhem Land and the Bundjalung people within the Bundjalung Nation in NSW.
 Cathy currently works as a Justice advocate, working with people with cognitive impairments who are involved with the police and criminal justice system.
 Cathy has worked as a therapeutic specialist with children in out-of-home care and their biological or foster families.

-nick headcrop
+nick nichles

 Nick Nichles

-Nick has had a distinguished C-suite career in the private sector including roles such as CEO of NSW Lotteries Corporation and General Manager – Commercial Operations at Foxtel.
-Most recently he was a commercial diplomat based in San Francisco, where he was Australia’s Consul General and Senior Trade and Investment Commissioner.
-Nick hopes to use his governance, commercial and marketing experience to assist The Buttery to achieve its aims and continue the great work it has done over the last 50 years.
-Nick holds a Bachelor of Business from QUT, a Graduate Diploma of Marketing from UTS, is a Graduate of the Australian Institute of Company Directors and has lectured at UTS’ Graduate School of Business in its MBA program.
-He also mentors young LGBTQIA+ professionals through the Out for Australia program.
+Nick has had a distinguished C-suite career in the private sector where he has held positions as CEO of NSW Lotteries Corporation and General Manager – Commercial Operations at Foxtel.
+Most recently, Nick was a commercial diplomat based in San Francisco, where he was Australia’s Consul General and Senior Trade and Investment Commissioner.
+He hopes to use his governance, commercial and marketing experience to assist The Buttery to achieve its goals and continue the great work it has done over the last 50 years.

 jane enter